dajiaji/mkkey/README.md

 ## kid generation methods for JWK

-Following kid generation methods are available that can be specified as `--kid_type` option:
+Following kid generation methods are available that can be specified as `--kid-type` option:

 - `sha256`: Use a SHA256 hash value of PEM-formatted public key bytes as a kid value.
 The PEM format must be subject public key info which starts with `-----BEGIN PUBLIC KEY-----`.
 - `none`: Do not generate kid [default].